wp-plugins/mashsharer/readme.txt

 == Frequently Asked Questions ==

-> <h4>Find here the most asked questions and my answers.
-If you have any special question do not hesitate to write me personally at rene[at]digitalsday.com</h4>
+> Find here the most asked questions and my answers.
+If you have any special question do not hesitate to write me personally at rene[at]digitalsday.com

 <h4>Why is the total count not shown immediately after sharing?</h4>
 It takes some time for the script to detect the sharing.
 So wait a few minutes than you see the total calculated clicks.
 Keep also in mind the caching time you defined in the admin panel.